Duration – 7 Days

 She sat there on the random hill tops.
 She danced on the songs unheard.
 She sang her heart out and ran in the middle of the road.
 She knew herself in and out, her weaknesses, desires in life and how immensely she can love, not a person but life for certain, for she had miles to go and things to learn and skills to acquire.
 She does not like being steady for she dwells in its comfort and gets succumbed to the boredom, so she runs away up the hills and down the beaches, into the forest and amidst the floating mists.
 She dreams all day long of leaving, leaving in the distant unknown roads and her craving mind never lets her settle to the time’s hurdy-gurdy.
 For she is free and feels free only and only when she travels and when she has numerous unending conversations with the wind.
 The other times are just fillers of her unhindered happiness so that she can return, return into the unknown again. #nomllers

 Brownie Points: You can book the tour with ‘Our Guest Diary’ through me to travel around these remote places in comfort, AND!!!! you will get a discount of INR 4,000/-.
 The discount is valid on either two or four combined bookings.
-Use code NOMLLERS50 and check this link (The page will open in a new tab).
+Use code NOMLLERS50 and check this link

 How to Reach

-One cannot reach Sikkim directly.
-At least not for the time being.
-Sikkim does not have an airport.
-It is still under construction, so most people reach Siliguri first and then take a bus/ shared taxi.
 Below I am summarizing two alternate routes to reach Bagdogra or Siliguri.
 You can choose either of the two depending on the budget and time.

 The airport in Siliguri is Bagdogra Airport.
-Getting flights to Bagdogra is easy and economical as the airport is connected to major airports of India.
+Getting flights to Bagdogra is easy and economical as the airport is connected to all the major airports of India.
 From here, you can take a shared taxi/bus/or a private vehicle to Sikkim.

 Our Guest arranged a private taxi for us.
 They have this arrangement on both the railway station and also at the airport.
 So, if you book their tours you don’t have to worry about the transport from Bagdogra/Siliguri to Sikkim.